bringauto/.github/profile/README.md

 **BringAuto develops, produces, and operates outdoor Last-Mile-Delivery autonomous robots for logistics in an industrial environment.**

-As an illustration watch https://www.youtube.com/watch?v=UZCz01Q_D34
+As an illustration, watch https://www.youtube.com/watch?v=UZCz01Q_D34

-Our technologies are highly based on open-source projects and as open-source enthusiasts BringAuto provides many in-house developed technologies as an open-source
+Our technologies are highly based on open-source projects and as open-source enthusiasts, BringAuto provides many in-house developed technologies as an open-source

 ## Projects